giuliazeni/giuliazeni/README.md

 👀 Our final project was [CareerPal](https://www.careerpal.me/), one of the best 3 in my batch

-👩‍💻 After a full-immersion in Ruby on Rails, I'm now learning JavaScript amd React
+👩‍💻 After a full-immersion in Ruby on Rails, I'm now learning JavaScript and React

 📞 Looking for a junior frontend developer for your team?
 [Let's talk about it](https://www.linkedin.com/in/giulia-zeni/)!